 ¡Viva!
 Training & Best Practice Exchange Convening

-Please join Mission Economic Development Agency (MEDA) in the second of three California convenings on leveraging integrated Financial Education and Coaching as a key wealth, ownership and power-building strategy for low- and moderate-income, immigrant and communities of color.
+Thanks to everyone who join Mission Economic Development Agency (MEDA) on June 4, 2019 for the second of three California convenings on leveraging integrated Financial Education and Coaching as a key wealth, ownership and power-building strategy for low- and moderate-income, immigrant and communities of color.

 Our ¡Viva!
 Program